samt-w/edgeYOLOMG/README.md

-# YOLOMG-STW
+# edgeYOLOMG
-This is an adapted repo, cloned from the 'YOLOMG' repo, for Sam Taylor-Wilmshurst's MSc project at Birkbeck College.
+This is an adapted repo, cloned from the 'YOLOMG' repo, for an MSc Project.

 This is a model trying to detect UAVs in video data.
 The original YOLOMG model was adapted from YOLOv5s.
 It added a motion-masking classical computer vision algorithm.